SeanJxie/polygo/README.md

 # PolyGo
-A collection of tools that make working with polynomials easier in Go.
+A collection of basic tools that make working with polynomials easier in Go.

 ## Examples